 There are a number of symptoms that can be associated with bowel cancer.
 These include a change from your normal bowel habit, the presence of blood, unexplained weight loss or abdominal pains.
 Should these symptoms be present, you should discuss them with your GP at the earliest opportunity.
 In addition, the presence of iron deficiency anaemia on a blood test can be a sign.
 Sometimes, your GP may identify a lump in the abdomen or on undertaking a rectal examination.
 A referral can then be made for further assessment.

 The colon and rectum are usually assessed with either a colonoscopy (“camera test”) or CT virtual colonoscopy (CT enema).
 Should a tumour be found at the time of a colonoscopy, small biopsies (tissue samples) will be taken to confirm the diagnosis.
-If a tumour was identified on a CT scan, it may be necessary to undergo a sigmoidoscopy or colonoscopy in order to get a biopsy for confirmation.
+If a tumour was identified on a CT scan, it may be necessary to undergo a sigmoidoscopy or colonoscopy in order to get a biopsy for confirmation – this is not always necessary.
 You will need to undergo staging CT scans to see whether there are any signs the tumour has spread elsewhere.
 For tumours in the rectum an MRI scan is also performed.